ggonnella/fastsubtrees/docs/paper.md

 # Acknowledgements

-The authors would like to thank Serena Lam (Department of Bioinformatics, University of Göttingen) for language style suggestions and grammar corrections
+The authors would like to thank Serena Lam (Department of Bioinformatics, University of Göttingen) for language style suggestions and grammar corrections.

 # References